Learning Robot Safety from Sparse Human Feedback using Conformal Prediction

 \begin{theorem}[Geometric Coverage Set] We may equivalently describe $C(\epsilon)$ from Theorem~\ref{thm: main_cp} (using the cutoff value $r$) as

 \end{theorem}

 With this representation, we can geometrically describe $C(\epsilon)$ for many standard choices of $d$.
-For instance, with Euclidean distance $d(x, y) = ||x-y||_2$ we obtain a union of closed balls where each ball $C_i$ has shared radius $r$ and is centered at one of the states $x_i$.
-Figure~\ref{fig: geom_fig} (top) provides an example visualizing the geometry of $C(\epsilon)$ when using Euclidean distance.
+With Euclidean distance, $C(\epsilon)$ is a union of closed balls $C_i$, of shared radius $r$, each centered at one of the states $x_i$.
+Figure~\ref{fig: geom_fig} (top) visualizes the $C(\epsilon)$ geometry with Euclidean distance.

 While Theorem \ref{thm: main_cp} ensures $C(\epsilon)$ achieves at least $1-\epsilon$ coverage, we can provide a theoretical upper bound on the coverage, distinguishing between the case of a symmetric versus asymmetric choice of $d$.
 The upper bound holds when the probability of having distance ties is $0$.
 Informally, this holds in the general setting of a continuous state space and for non-trivial $d$ (e.g., avoiding $d(x,y) = 0$).